 How to Can Plum Juice at Home

 Plum juice is a family favorite so I am glad we have 5 plum trees and I know how to juice and can plum juice at home.
 Making plum juice is one of the easiest ways to preserve our harvest.
-Plum Juice is a little thick and tart so we like to make it into a “punch” by mixing it with lemon-lime soda.
+Plum Juice is a little thick and tart so I like to make it into a “punch” by mixing it with lemon-lime soda.
 It can also be made into a lovely jelly.

 Plum Juice